 In addition to dealing regular Damage, Exposure Damage also Overloads a target, briefly disrupting its ability to Power its own Weapons and devices.
 Every die of Exposure Damage a Creation takes costs Power as if it had fired an inch worth of Weapons.

-Units who are on Fire, or trying to use objects that are on Fire, or both, take a -1d4 Action Penalty (unless it's a unit or object specifically designed to use while burning, like a torch or a flaming sword).
-Units or objects that are on Fire also take a -1d4 Armor Penalty.
+Units and objects that are on Fire, or that are trying to use objects that are on Fire, or both, take a -1d4 penalty to their Action and Armor rolls (unless it's a unit or object specifically designed to use while burning, like a torch or a flaming sword).

 On the bright side, any target struck by a burning object or unit takes +1d4 Fire Damage in addition to whatever normal Damage is dealt by the attack or Collision.